nikclayton/powercoders.org/site/content/faq/_index.md

         text: 'Check out our current [programs for application](/program)'
       - header: How are the participants selected?
         text: >-
-          If the application looks promising, we invite the applicant to a IT-test and a personal interview.
-We were looking for participants with high learning abilities, motivation, passion, talent and convincing personalities.
-Only the most promising ones are going to be selected.
+          If the application looks promising, we invite the applicant to take an IT-test and participate in a personal interview.
+We were looking for participants with high learning abilities, motivation, passion, talent and team working personalities.
+Only the most promising applicants will be selected.
       - header: Who pays for transport?
         text: >-
-          Powercoders pays if there is no budget from the responsible social welfare.
+          Powercoders pays for this if there is no budget provided by the responsible social welfare authorities.
       - header: What other things does Powercoders support the participants with?
         text: >-
-          Powercoders also offers additional support for laptop, transportation and food where needed.
+          Powercoders also offers support for laptops, transportation and food where needed.
-      - header: Does every participant goes into an internship after school?
+      - header: Does every participant secure an internship after school?
         text: >-
           If the participant receives a diploma, normally we can provide an internship.
+However, this is also dependent on the participant’s willingness.
       - header: How do the participants find the right company for the internship?
         text: >-
-          At the career day.
-There we are simulating a real job finding situation.
-Every company is presenting the internship they want to offer.
-Afterwards every company has a booth and the participants can stop by.
+          We work to ensure that this is achieved at the career day, where we simulate a real job seeking event.
+Every company presents the internship they are offering, . after which each company has a booth that  participants are expected to stop by at and ask questions about the company and internship.
 The goal of a participating company is to invite 3 to 5 participants for an second interview in the following week.
     name: Participant
   - items:
       - header: 'I have an IT company, how can I help Powercoders?'